mikomatyk/vimrc/README.md

     smart-tabs

-This script downloads and installs the [Smart Tabs](00) plugin by Michael Geddes.
-Although this plugin has not been maintained for years, it still works for me.
+This script downloads and installs the [Smart Tabs][00] plugin made by Michael Geddes.
+Although this plugin has not been maintained for many years, it still works for me.

 ### Case labels